rgeluz/VehicleWebService/ReadMe.txt

 5) The reusability of the service’s code.
 Can facets of the service’s code be used for other services or applications?

 Good luck!

+08/14/2021

+The project is divided into two directories
+	/VehicleAPI
+	/VehicleWebClient

+	VehicleAPI is a Spring Boot application that is a RESTful Web service that provides endpoints for the Vehicle entity.
+	VehicleWebClient is a React web client that is the consumer of the VechicleAPI web service.

+	See 08112021_ReadMe.txt for implementation details.